Zamir Yushaev

 Zamir Tagirovich Yushaev (Russian: Зами́р Таги́рович Юша́ев, born 22 April 1965, Khasavyurt, Dagestan ASSR, RSFSR, USSR) is a Chechen artist currently residing in Leipzig, Germany.
-He is a member of the Union of Artists of Germany.
+He is a member of the German Artists' Union.

 Biography

 Yushaev was born on 22 April 1965 into a large family in Khasavyurt.
-His father was a watchmaker and amateur artist.
-In 1984, Yushaev graduated from an art school in Makhachkala and subsequently served in the Soviet Army for two years.
-From 1987 to 1992, he studied at the Imperial Academy of Arts in St. Petersburg alongside his older brother, Sultan.
-Yushaev completed his studies at the Institute of Arts at Leipzig University in 1997.
+His father, Tagir Yushaev, was a watchmaker and amateur artist.
+In 1984, he graduated from an art college in Makhachkala and subsequently served in the Soviet Army for two years.
+From 1987 to 1992, he studied at the Saint Petersburg Repin Academy of Arts with his older brother, Sultan (also a renowned artist, now living in Belgium).
+He graduated from the Institute of Arts at Leipzig University in 1997.

-Since 1999, he has been residing in Germany, where he operates from his studio-gallery in Leipzig.
-Yushaev has gained membership in the Union of Artists of Germany.
+Since 1999, he has been residing and working in Germany, where he has his own studio and gallery in Leipzig.
+Also in 1999, he became a member of the German Artists' Union.

 Style and works

 Yushaev's artistic expression is rooted in surrealism and, more recently, performance art.
-His paintings can be found in private and public collections worldwide, including Austria, Brazil, Germany, Denmark, France, Japan, Norway, Spain, Sweden, Turkey, Czech Republic, the United States, and various other.
-Additionally, he accommodates requests for caricature drawings.
+His paintings can be found in private and public collections worldwide, including Austria, Brazil, Germany, Denmark, France, Japan, Norway, Spain, Sweden, Turkey, the Czech Republic, the United States, and elsewhere.
+Additionally, he takes commisions for caricature drawings.

-His work has garnered considerable acclaim, attracting clients such as Angelina Jolie, the late Montserrat Caballé, as well as Russian politicians and businessmen.
-Yushaev proudly represents the Chechen people and their artistic heritage, often donning Circassian clothing and incorporating Chechen symbols into his creations.
+His work has garnered considerable acclaim, attracting clients such as Angelina Jolie, Montserrat Caballé, and various Russian politicians and businessmen.
+He positions himself as a representative of the Chechen people both through his art and by donning Circassian clothing.
+Chechen often features in his works.

-Aside from his artistic pursuits, Yushaev has a passion for martial arts and has achieved numerous accolades, including a black belt in karate.
+Aside from his artistic pursuits, Yushaev holds a black belt in karate and participates in martial arts competitions.